Chase Briscoe: 2025: Joe Gibbs Racing, breakout season, and Championship 4 appearance

+2026: Return to Truck Series

+Briscoe celebrating his eero 400 win at Chicagoland Speedway.

+Briscoe started the 2026 season with a 36th-place finish at the 2026 Daytona 500.
+He scored his first win of the season at Chicagoland.

+In the O'Reilly Auto Parts Series, Briscoe drove the No. 19 for JGR at Las Vegas, filling in for Brent Crews, who was ineligible to run the race.

+Briscoe returned to the Craftsman Truck Series, driving the No. 5 for Tricon Garage at Bristol, running in a Truck Series race for the first time since the 2023 Bristol Dirt race.

 Personal life

-Briscoe's father Kevin and grandfather Richard are both involved in sprint car racing, Kevin being a former Truck Series driver and a five-time track champion at Tri-State Speedway and Bloomington Speedway, while Richard has worked as a car owner for drivers like Rich Vogler and Dave Blaney.
+Briscoe's father, Kevin, and grandfather Richard are both involved in sprint car racing, Kevin being a former Truck Series driver and a five-time track champion at Tri-State Speedway and Bloomington Speedway, while Richard has worked as a car owner for drivers like Rich Vogler and Dave Blaney.
 He met and became friends with fellow driver Christopher Bell on iRacing.

 Briscoe is an active user of Reddit and frequently interacts with fans on the NASCAR subreddit.

-He is married to his wife Marissa.
+He is married to his wife, Marissa.
 They were expecting their first child in 2020, but Marissa suffered a miscarriage in May of that year.
 Almost a year later, on March 25, 2021, Marissa announced on Twitter that she was pregnant with a boy.
 On October 2, 2021, Marissa gave birth to their son.
 On October 8, 2024, Marissa gave birth to the couple's second and third children, boy/girl twins.